What is claudication?

 - Controlling blood sugar levels if you have diabetes

-- Stopping smoking and avoiding all types of tobacco or nicotine
+- Stopping smoking and staying away from all types of tobacco or nicotine

 When should I call my healthcare provider?